Forest Schools – An Open-Ended Resource

 Nature-based learning continues to be a growing phenomenon.
 Being outdoors has huge benefits for children, both physically and mentally, and Forest Schools tap into those benefits by educating children in the fresh air.

 The original source of The Forest School concept originated in Scandinavia and is a Scandinavian learning approach.
 The outdoor environment creates the perfect setting for developing resilience, confidence, independence, and creativity.
-Children are encouraged to tackle activities in all weather and take manageable risk.
+Children are encouraged to tackle activities in all weather and take a manageable risk.

 The outside environment provides open-ended resources where children can investigate, think critically, explore, make decisions and work with others.